abw/badger-react-ui/TYPESCRIPT.md

 UPDATE: so it's seems it's an inherent issue when using an interface.
 Sub-optimal fix is to use a type instead.

+Actually, there seems to be a larger problem with Themed(), e.g. Table which loses all type checking when a themed component.

 ## Components

     [X] Accordion